InnoSWP/B2104_Bibliometrics/README.md

 ### Sources
 This product fetches data about citation counts and affiliations from Scopus database.
 Quartile data is pre-fetched from Scopus CiteScore

+## Demo
+You can see the demo of the product [here](https://drive.google.com/file/d/1zsY_d5nisFahe05f3yoVIECK7anDIS3U/view).

 ## Contribution
 You can help to develop this software by creating issues on GitHub or by making pull requests.